Austin bombs were ‘meant to send a message,’ authorities believe

 All the victims have been African-American or Hispanic, leading people of color in the community to feel threatened.
 Police have not yet discovered a motive, but have not ruled out the possibility the bombs could be hate crimes.

+Another explosion struck the city Sunday night, that left two men with serious but not life-threatening injuries.
+Authorities are working under the belief that the latest incident is connected to the previous three explosions in the city, Austin Police Chief Brian Manley said.
+At this point, information is preliminary, he said, and police have yet to fully process the scene.

-“We believe that the recent explosive incidents that have occurred in the city of Austin were meant to send a message,” Austin Police Chief Brian Manley said in a news conference on Sunday.
+Hours before the most recent explosion, Manley said in a news conference on Sunday: “We believe that the recent explosive incidents that have occurred in the city of Austin were meant to send a message.”

 “The person or persons understands what that message is and are responsible for constructing or delivering the devices and we hope this person or persons is watching and will reach out to us before anyone else is injured or anyone else is killed out of this event.”